-6 Things People With Unexpected Remission From Cancer Did To Cure Themselves
+6 Things People Who Had Unexpected Remissions From Cancer Have In Common

 1. They changed their diets.

-The majority of Dr. Turner's interviewees credited diet change as a powerful tool for self-healing.
-Most recommended eating a diet consisting primarily of whole vegetables, fruits, grains, and beans, while eliminating meat, sugar, dairy, and refined grains.
+The majority of Turner's interviewees credited diet change as a powerful tool for self-healing.
+Most ate a diet that consisted primarily of whole vegetables, fruits, grains, and beans while eliminating meat, sugar, dairy, and refined grains.
 When your body's innate self-repair mechanisms are overtaxed with cleaning up toxins from a poor diet, it's hard for them to go about the business of fighting cancer.
-But when your diet is pristine, your natural self-repair mechanisms can do what they know how to do - kill cancer cells and try to return the body to homeostasis.
-For great examples of how to fight cancer with a vegan, largely raw, chemical-free, anti-inflammatory diet, check out Kris Carr’s Crazy Sexy Diet and Crazy Sexy Kitchen.
+But when your diet is pristine, your natural self-repair mechanisms can do what they know how to do—try to return the body to homeostasis.

 2. They deepened their spirituality.

 Many of Turner's interviewees discussed feeling an internal sensation of divine, loving energy of a spiritual nature.
 Given that spiritual practices can increase comfort and reduce stress, it isn't so hard to believe that they can play a role in healing.

 3. They felt love, joy, and happiness in spite of their diagnosis.

 Many of those Turner interviewed say that they were able to find love and happiness despite their cancer diagnoses.
 Studies show that happy people do tend to live longer than unhappy people—likely because feelings of joy, love, connection, and optimism can flip off the body's harmful stress responses and activate healing relaxation responses instead.